walterpupu2001-source/VaLDiff/README.md

 ```

 This runs the full Block 1 → 2 → 3 chain.
 Training all five generative
-models is the GPU-heavy part (each takes ≈1–2 h on a single modern GPU).
+models is the GPU-heavy part (each takes ≈ 1-2 h on a single modern GPU,
+much less on V100 / A100 / L40S).

 ### Just the verification suite